Creation year

 • This product displays for Naphthalene, positions with values counts that have been measured per matrix and are present in EMODnet regional contaminants aggregated datasets, v2024.
 The product displays positions for all available years.

-• This product displays for Anthracene, positions with values counts that have been measured per matrix for each year and are present in EMODnet regional contaminants aggregated datasets, v2024.
-The product displays positions for every available year.
+• This product displays for Nickel, positions with values counts that have been measured per matrix and are present in EMODnet regional contaminants aggregated datasets, v2024.
+The product displays positions for all available years.